BhanuPrakashNani/Image_Processing/README.md

 **Important point** to note while going through any concept is that the image is considered on a grey scale since color increases the complexity of the model.
 One may want to introduce an image processing tool using gray level images because of the format of gray level images because the inherent complexity of gray level images is lower than that of color images.
 In most cases. after presenting a gray-level image method, it can be be extended to color images.

-Forgetting deeper insights into any of the concepts, I suggest you to go through [Digital Image Processing, Rafael C. Gonzalez • Richard E. Woods, 4th Edition](https://github.com/BhanuPrakashNani/Image_Processing/blob/master/Digital_Image_Processing%2C_4th%20Edition-Rafael%20Gonzalez.pdf)
+For getting deeper insights into any of the concepts, I suggest you to go through [Digital Image Processing, Rafael C. Gonzalez • Richard E. Woods, 4th Edition](https://github.com/BhanuPrakashNani/Image_Processing/blob/master/Digital_Image_Processing%2C_4th%20Edition-Rafael%20Gonzalez.pdf)

 From here on I will be referring Digital Image Processing as DIP.

 **Disclaimer:** I am not the original author of the images used.
 They have been taken from various Image Processing sites.
-I have mentioned all of the referenced sites.
+I have mentioned all of the referenced sites in resources.
 Pardon if I missed any.

 The following is the order I suggest to look into the concepts.
 ### 1. Basics with Images - [Averaging Images](https://github.com/BhanuPrakashNani/Image_Processing/tree/master/Image%20Averaging)